SpiderOak: History

-As of 2014, SpiderOak was headquartered in Chicago and employed 42 staff, headed by CEO Alan Fairless.
+By 2014, SpiderOak was headquartered in Chicago and employed 42 staff, headed by CEO Alan Fairless.
 Around the same time, the company had offices in Chicago and Kansas City, and was hiring remote employees inside and outside of the US.
 In 2015, SpiderOak raised $3.5 million in Series A funding, bringing its total funding to around $9 million.

-In February 2017, SpiderOak discontinued using the phrase "zero knowledge" to describe their service following public criticism that the phrase conflicted with the mechanism behind cryptographic zero-knowledge proofs.
+In February 2017, SpiderOak discontinued using the phrase "zero knowledge" to describe their SpiderOak ONE service following public criticism that the phrase conflicted with the mechanism behind cryptographic zero-knowledge proofs.
 SpiderOak adopted the phrase "no knowledge" for their marketing.

 In November 2017, founder Alan Fairless was replaced as CEO by Christopher Skinner, who announced that the company would be expanding into enterprise software, partially funded by a $2 million Series B round.

-On August 1, 2018, the warrant canary on SpiderOak's website briefly vanished, followed by some system downtime.
-It was then replaced by a transparency report.
-Five days later, the canary was re-signed using GPG encryption.
-By August 9, Spideroak had also updated their transparency report, making a statement concerning the canary.
-It is impossible to tell if the change was internally driven or canary was tripped and the company has been compelled by court order to hide the fact.